The Home Depot

 3 Core

-Shortages (POD + signed BOL), pricing discrepancies, and routing violations — each with distinct documentation requirements.
+Shortages, pricing discrepancies, and routing violations — each with distinct documentation requirements and rejection criteria.

 Minimum Threshold